Description of Core Subjects

 This subject examines communication, especially mass communication, within its social context, in combining a survey of classic studies with discussion of current issues and areas of debate.
 It introduces students to a broad range of issues concerning the role, effects and limitations of communication in modern society.
 Other issues that will be looked at include communication as a process within society, the content and effects of mass media, the media and public issues, media and information controls, the impact of new communication technologies, and communication for national development.

-A6302 Communication Research
+A6302 Communication Research and Data Analysis

 This subject focuses on how to apply the results of research to the evaluation and enhancement of media operations and output, communication planning, and mobilisation of communication resources at corporate and national levels.
 Research concepts such as sampling, validity and reliability, and types of research relevant to media industries (which include content analysis, survey and designs for campaign evaluation) will be covered.
 The programme aims to enhance students' critical understanding of research findings, and the ability to translate reports into more effective media management and production.